-WordPress is a very popular Content Managment System for bloggers, companies, and individuals.
-It’s ease of use, support and scope for theme and plugin development make unique from rest.
-However, there are certain disadvantages too are for WordPress.
+WordPress is a very popular Content Management System for bloggers, companies, and individuals.
+Its ease of use, support, and scope for theme and plugin development make it unique from the rest.
+However, there are certain disadvantages too for WordPress.
 In this article, I will explain the Advantages and Disadvantages of WordPress in detail.
+By the end of it, you will be able to decide whether you should use WordPress on your next project or not.

 Advantages of WordPress